 The penalty for fleeing and eluding is a Class A misdemeanor, with the normal range of penalties for a Class A Misdemeanor up to 364 days in jail, a fine up to $2,500, court supervision/conditional discharge/probation up to 24 months.
 If you are convicted, the Illinois Secretary of State will suspend your driver’s license for a period of time not more than six months for a first time offense, and not more than one year for a second time offender.

 This charge can be increased to aggravated fleeing and eluding if you commit the above listed offense and you also do one of the following:

-In all fleeing and eluding defense cases, it is important to contact a skilled lawyer.
-To obtain quality legal representation in Rockford, Illinois, contact attorney Marriett Legal for a free consultation.
-To see what options are available to you, call us at (815) 391-0089, contact us securely through the link listed below, or email our office.
+In all fleeing and eluding defense cases, it is important to contact a skilled defense lawyer.
+To obtain quality legal representation in Rockford, Illinois, and the surrounding area contact the Law Office of Paul M. Marriett for a free consultation.
+To see what options are available to you, call us at (815) 391-0089, or email our office.